 Featured Team: SAR Dogs Nepal

-I first became aware of this Search and Rescue team when I corresponded with their founder and Managing Director on LinkedIn and decided to learn more about them.
+I first became aware of this search and rescue team when I corresponded with their founder and Managing Director on LinkedIn and decided to learn more about them.

 The team has a newly formed Junior Rescue Squad, thanks in large part to American dog trainer Lynn Martin from Oregon's Dog Obedience Academy, who traveled to Nepal with her sister, Kathleen Reick, to help SAR Dogs Nepal train six newly recruited Nepalese youngsters.
 This follows a hiatus during The People's War in Nepal from 1996 until 2006, when SAR Dogs Nepal could not continue its training of new disaster relief workers.
 At present, only 18 staff members and 9 Nepalese volunteers remain, while the team's goal is to have a minimum of 100 disaster relief workers on standby in their mobile Disaster Relief & Medical Aid Unit.